TheShankapotomus/RingPong/README.md

 #### Testing

 The _stdout_ is verbose in terms of logging the actions that happen; quickly the red LED flashing and the udp_server sending/receiving flood the terminal with output.
-Be sure to look at the top few messages to see the state of all the peripherals.
+The top few messages show the state of all the peripherals if they haven't been updating.
+Also note: for testing the __TARGET\_ADDR__ domain name macro found in _udp_server.h_ was appended to __localhost__ in the _/etc/hosts_ file.

 ```bash
 ./ring-pong 1 3.5 #simulates button press, and 3.5V battery charge